A Multitask Training Approach to Enhance Whisper with Contextual Biasing and Open-Vocabulary Keyword Spotting: Introduction

 \section{Introduction}

-End-to-end (E2E) automatic speech recognition (ASR) models~\cite{chorowski2015attention,graves2012sequence,graves2006connectionist} have become increasingly popular in recent years due to their unified architecture and ease of training.
-However, a major drawback of these models is their low recall of proper nouns, such as personal contact names, that are sparse or even absent in the training set.

-Contextual biasing (CB) leverages external knowledge of words that are likely to appear in the given speech input to alleviate long-tail word problems.
-CB methods can be categorized into two types: shallow fusion and deep fusion.
-Shallow fusion~\cite{Adi_2021,Zhao_2019} involves constructing an n-gram finite state transducer based on pre-defined hot words and enhancing the score of these words during beam search decoding.
-However, this technique has some limitations, such as the difficulty of determining the optimal fusion weight and the possibility of overemphasizing contextual entities or conflicting with the internal language model.
-Hence, researchers proposed deep fusion methods~\cite{Chang_2021,Chen_2019,han_2022,Tsen_2022,tara_2023}, which involve training a contextual encoder in conjunction with the ASR model.
-These methods enable the entity words and the speech signal to be mapped to the same feature space by the contextual encoder and the acoustic encoder respectively.
-The decoder then utilizes both the contextual and acoustic information to generate the transcription.
-Most deep fusion methods require training the contextual model and the ASR model from scratch.
-To utilize already trained ASR models, adaptors~\cite{Sa_2022,Tong_2023} that modify the intermediate features of an ASR model or pointer network~\cite{Sun_2023} that modify the output distributions were proposed.
-Additionally, shallow fusion and deep fusion methods can be combined to further improve the performance~\cite{Le_2021,xU_2023}.
+Recent years have witnessed the rise of end-to-end (E2E) automatic speech recognition (ASR) models~\cite{chorowski2015attention,graves2012sequence,graves2006connectionist} due to their simplicity and unified architecture.
+However, these models struggle to recognize proper nouns that infrequently occur in the training data.
+A common approach is to construct a list of hot words and apply it to shallow fusion~\cite{Adi_2021, Zhao_2019} or deep fusion~\cite{Chang_2021,Chen_2019,han_2022,Tsen_2022,tara_2023}.
+Shallow fusion enhances the hot words' score during beam search decoding, but it requires tuning the optimal fusion weight.
+The deep fusion method trains a contextual encoder jointly with the ASR model from scratch.
+These methods map the entity words and the speech signal into the same feature space, and the decoder leverages both contextual and acoustic information to generate the transcription.
+To adapt existing ASR models, some methods use adaptors~\cite{Sa_2022,Tong_2023} to modify the intermediate features of the ASR model or pointer networks~\cite{Sun_2023} to revise the output distributions.
+Moreover, the shallow and deep fusion methods can be combined to enhance the performance~\cite{Le_2021,xU_2023}.